-Do you have any fun childhood memories of the library?
+Do you have any fun childhood memories at the library?

-What do you wish people knew about Glen Ellyn Public Library?
+What do you wish people knew about GEPL?

-If a movie or show comes out that was based on a book, do you watch first to see if you’d like the book, or do you read the book first?
+If a movie/show comes out that was based on a book, do you watch first to see if you’d like the book, or do you read the book first?